PlatinumJay/wordpress-plugin-builder/README.md

 - Need to add error checking in install.sh.
 - Need to add mkdir, rename file put into new dir and zip.
 - Need to check restraints in WP plugins (ie. max length, allowed characters).
-- May add tablet setup.
+- May add table setup.